horseyhorsey/PinGod.VP.Examples/src/DropTargets/DropTargetsVisualPinball/readme.md

 - Create 5 lamps and assign each the lamp number in the Lights `Timer Interval`
 - The interval should be disabled and is just used to store the number
-- Add the lamps in the the `AllLamps` collection
+- Add the lamps to the `AllLamps` collection